GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We're no longer in the days where everything is super well crafted.
-But at the heart of the programs that make it to the top, you'll find that the key internal code was done by a few people who really know what they were doing.
+> ### My main conclusion after spending ten years of my life working on the TEX project is that software is hard.
+It’s harder than anything else I’ve ever had to do.
 >
-> ~ *Bill Gates*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts